THIS CAFE LIFE

 Step 2 — Sauté the mushrooms

 In a large sauté pan or wide saucepan, heat olive oil or butter over medium heat.
-Add the mushrooms and cook until browned and their moisture has evaporated.
+Add the mushrooms and cook until deeply browned and their moisture has fully evaporated — the pan should be nearly dry.
 Season lightly with salt and white pepper and set aside.

 Step 3 — Build the base